SamLG/p4/readme.md

 <#>

 ## Details for teaching team
+Jill has all of the gardens and plants.

 ## Outside code
+* figured out custom error in part with http://stackoverflow.com/questions/28793716/how-add-custom-validation-rules-when-using-form-request-validation-in-laravel-5
+* dynamically populated nav adapted from  https://laracasts.com/series/laravel-5-fundamentals/episodes/25
+* add_plan function in p4.js adapted from http://stackoverflow.com/questions/6011378/how-to-add-image-to-canvas
 * background image from http://www.publicdomainpictures.net/view-image.php?image=42539&picture=fresh-green-leaves
-* all other images used have their urls included
+* all other images used are used via url, so source is available
 * Bootstrap: http://getbootstrap.com/css/#overview
 * Bootstrap cdn: https://maxcdn.bootstrapcdn.com/bootstrap/3.3.7/css/bootstrap.min.css
 * Laravel PHP Framework